South Korea widens nuclear lapses probe; KEPCO chief resigns

 A senior ministry official told Reuters that UCI was one of 12 U.S. certifiers, but was not one of the eight firms under investigation.
 The firms have not been named.

+Due to maintenance, other glitches and the investigation, seven of South Korea's 23 nuclear reactors - which generate close to a third of the country's electricity - are now closed.
+The authorities have stressed that the parts are non-crucial and there is no safety risk.

-Public support for nuclear power remains strong in South Korea, even after the Fukushima disaster last year, and Seoul plans to have added another 11 reactors by 2024.
+Public support for nuclear power remains strong in South Korea, even after the Fukushima disaster last year, and Seoul plans to build another six nuclear reactors by 2024.

 The regulator, however, has come under fire.